Sid672/Rangoli/README.md

 ![](https://github.com/Sid672/Rangoli/blob/main/outer.PNG?raw=true)

 # Inner pattern
-- It is better to draw inner patterns separately because we can try different combinations with outer patterns.
+- It is better to draw the inner patterns separately so that we can try different combinations with outer patterns.
-- First, we set coordinates of the inner part because of the outer pattern our coordinates are not (0, 0).
+- First, we set coordinates of the inner pattern since the outer pattern coordinates are not (0, 0).
-- So we should correct it.
-For this we again use `t.up()`, `t.goto(0, 0)` and `t.down()`.
+- Now correcting the coordinates, we again use `t.up()`, `t.goto(0, 0)` and `t.down()`.
 ```Python
 t.up()
 t.goto(0, 0)
 t.down()
 ```
 - Now we change the shape of the pen by `t.shape('arrow')`.
-- It's time to decide the shape of the inner pattern for this, we can use triangle, square, rectangle,..... any (n - sided) polygon.
+- It's time to decide the shape of the inner pattern, for this we can use a triangle, a square, a rectangle, or any other (n - sided) polygon.
-- In this project, we are using a 10 sided polygon.
+- For this project, we are using a 10 sided polygon.
-- We use a loop to draw a polygon `for i in range(n):` then repeat the same polygon in circular path `for i in range(m):` is used.
+- We use a loop to draw a polygon `for i in range(n):` then repeat the same polygon in a circular path `for i in range(m):`.
-- To draw polygon we move `t.forward(24)`, then turn `t.right(360.0/ n)`.
+- To draw a polygon we move `t.forward(24)`, then turn `t.right(360.0/ n)`.
-- Again we need some colors so we set `t.pencolor("blue")`.
+- Since we need some colors again, so we set `t.pencolor("blue")`.
-- To make the pattern more beautiful we fill color in the pen and print(`t.stamp()`) shape of the pen at the edges.
+- To make the pattern more beautiful we fill colors in the pen and then print(`t.stamp()`) the shape of the pen at the edges.
-- We should turn the pen, then it will draw the same polygon at different angles.
-In this way, a circular path is achieved.
+- We need to turn the pen to draw the same polygon at different angles.
+In this way a circular path can be achieved.

 ```Python
 #for 10 sided polygon